raphael-group/fastBE/README.md

 To run *fastbe*, simply execute the binary.
 ```
 $ fastbe
-Usage: fastbe [--help] [--version] {regress,search}
+Usage: fastbe [--help] [--version] {cluster,regress,search}

 Optional arguments:
   -h, --help     shows help message and exits
   -v, --version  prints version information and exits

 Subcommands:
+  cluster       clusters the mutations (columns) of a frequency matrix.
-  regress       Regresses a clone tree onto a frequency matrix.
+  regress       regresses a clone tree onto a frequency matrix.
-  search        Searches for a clone tree that best fits a frequency matrix.
+  search        searches for a clone tree that best fits a frequency matrix.
 ```

-The two modes of fastbe are `search` and `regress`.
-The `search` mode infers the phylogenetic tree best fitting the input frequency matrix, while the `regress` mode infers the fit of the input tree to the frequency matrix.
+The three modes of fastbe are `search`, `regress`, and `cluster`.
+The `search` mode infers the phylogenetic tree best fitting the input frequency matrix, the `regress` mode infers the fit of the input tree to the frequency matrix, and the `cluster` mode clusters mutations into clones using phylogeny constrained clustering.
 If one is interested in inferring a phylogenetic tree from a frequency matrix, the `search` mode should be used.

 Formally, the `search` mode
 solves the variant allele frequency $\ell_1$-factorization problem,